greenriver/hmis-frontend/.github/pull_request_template.md

 Include a summary of the changes and a link to the related issue.
 List any dependencies that are required for this change.

+[//]: # 'remove if not applicable'
+Depends on hmis-warehouse PR:

 ## Type of change
 [//]: # 'remove options that are not relevant'
 - [ ] Bug fix